a-bonus/a-bonus.github.io/m2-lecture.md

 - As sample size increases, t-critical approaches z-critical
 - You need a more extreme t-value to reject H₀ with small samples

-**Why This Matters:** Small samples require stronger evidence (larger t-values) to reach the same significance level.
+<strong>Why This Matters:</strong> Small samples require stronger evidence (larger t-values) to reach the same significance level.
 This protects against Type I errors when sample information is limited.

 ### Using the t-Table